awsdocs/aws-xray-developer-guide/doc-source/xray-services-cloudwatch-synthetics.md

 ## View canaries with increased error reporting in the service map<a name="xray-services-cloudwatch-synthetics-workflows-which-canary"></a>

  To see which canaries have an increase in errors, faults, throttling rates, or slow response times within your X\-Ray service map, you can highlight Synthetics canary client nodes using the `Client::Synthetic` [filter](xray-console-filters.md)\.
-Clicking a Synthetics canary node displays the response time distribution of the entire request\.
+Clicking a node displays the response time distribution of the entire request\.
+Clicking an edge between two nodes shows details about the requests that traveled that connection\.
+You can also view "remote" inferred nodes for related downstream services in your service map\.

+When you click the Synthetics node, there is a **View in Synthetics** button on side panel which redirects you to the Synthetics console where you can check the canary details\.

-![\[Example canary node in x-ray service map with edge details.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/synthetics-canary-edgedetail.png)
+![\[Example canary node in x-ray service map with service details.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/synthetics-canary-servicedetail.png)

 ## Use trace maps for individual traces to view each request in detail<a name="xray-services-cloudwatch-synthetics-workflows-trace-map"></a>

 To determine which service results in the most latency or is causing an error, invoke the trace map by selecting the trace in the service map\.
 Individual trace maps display the end\-to\-end path of a single request\.
 Use this to understand the services invoked, and visualize the upstream and downstream services\.

 ![\[Example canary node in x-ray trace map.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/synthetics-canary-tracemap.png)